am138/rbk3-self-assessment-week1v3/ds-stack-queue-diff/README.md

 uses for queue:
 	-to implement things like.. queues! :D
-	-applications where we want to reserve the order of the data uses for stack:
+	-applications where we want to reserve the order of the data - uses for stack:
 	-to reverse the order of data, by inserting things to queue and then pop then out one by one (in reverse order) -function calls stack..
+	-all uses boils down to the idea of giving priority for the last added item of data.
+	-like howManyDishesYouHaveToWash app :)